fxbriol/fxbriol.github.io/_pages/PN.md

 ## Contributions to this field

 My own work has focused on *Bayesian quadrature*, a family of Bayesian inference schemes for tackling the computation of intractable integrals.
 Although the first Bayesian quadrature algorithm appeared in the 1980s (and certain aspects even in the 1960s), initial developments were slowed down because computers were not yet able to handle such models.
+However, the field has recently received renewed interest due to the many advantages provided by Bayesian numerical methods.
+My own contributions have been on the methodology side, where I have shown how to improve the algorithms for improved computational accuracy, and the theoretical side, where I have initially provided some of the the first convergence guarantees which have now been extended upon by many authors.

 The following paper, which was published with discussion and rejoinder in the journal *Statistical Science*, is a good starting point for anyone interested in finding out more about this research field: